-A New Contraceptive Gel For Men Will Be Studied In 2018, & It Doesn’t Go Where You Think It Does
+A New Contraceptive Gel For Men Is In The Works, & It Doesn’t Go Where You Think It Does

 A lack of contraceptive options for men has often left women saddled with the brunt of the responsibility when it comes to preventing unintended pregnancies.
 However, researchers may be changing this in the near future.
 A new contraceptive gel for men will be studied in 2018, and the way it works will probably surprise you.